Zhaoyilunnn/pyquafu/README.md

 python setup.py install
 ```

-Note that we visualize DAG(directed acyclic graph) through python package ``graphviz``.
-And if you need it, make sure [Graphviz software](https://graphviz.org/) being installed on your system.
-Refer to [graphviz · PyPI](https://pypi.org/project/graphviz/#description) for installation guidance.

 ## GPU support
-To install PyQuafu with GPU-based circuit simulator, you need build from the source and make sure that [CUDA Toolkit](https://developer.nvidia.com/cuda-downloads) is installed.
+To install PyIqcs with GPU-based circuit simulator, you need build from the source and make sure that [CUDA Toolkit](https://developer.nvidia.com/cuda-downloads) is installed.
 You can run

 ```
 python setup.py install -DUSE_GPU=ON
 ```
 to install the GPU version.
-If you further have [cuQuantum](https://developer.nvidia.com/cuquantum-sdk) installed, you can install PyQuafu with cuQuantum support.
+If you further have [cuQuantum](https://developer.nvidia.com/cuquantum-sdk) installed, you can install PyIqcs with cuQuantum support.
 ```
 python setup.py install -DUSE_GPU=ON -DUSE_CUQUANTUM=ON
 ```